SS-Atlantis/AtlantisCmd/docs/pkg_development.rst

 #.
 Use :command:`hatch version release` to bump the version from ``.devn`` to the next release
    version identifier

 #.
-Commit the version bump and change log update
+Commit the version bump

 #.
 Create and annotated tag for the release with :guilabel:`Git -> New Tag...` in PyCharm
    or :command:`git tag -e -a vyy.n`